ibm-cloudintegration/CP4I-PoT-Public/APIC-labs-v12/AsyncAPI/Readme.md

 Click on "Asset Gallery". <br>
 ![alt text](image-17.png)

-You should see the Virtual Topic that you created and published from the Event Endpoint Manager section. <br>
+You should see the Virtual Topic that you created and published in the Event Endpoint Manager section. <br>
 ![alt text](image-18.png)

 Click on that tile (STUDENT1.FLIGHT.LANDINGS).
 Now click on \<Consume\> icon. <br>